apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 # Android Plugins

 This section provides details for how to implement native plugin code on the Android platform.
-Before reading this, see Application Plugins for an overview of the plugin's structure and its common JavaScript interface.
+Before reading this, see the [Plugin Development Guide](../../hybrid/plugins/index.html) for an overview of the plugin's structure and its common JavaScript interface.
 This section continues to demonstrate the sample _echo_ plugin that communicates from the Cordova webview to the native